Showing posts with label Cable stitch. Show all posts

 Tuesday, 9 December 2025

-A pink jacket for Brooke
+A pink jacket for Emily

 It had a lovely cable each side of the bilateral panel.
-Brooke's mother has kept it all these years, which is sweet.
+I also knitted the matching beret.

 Keep clicking and stitching,